XSnipinblazeX/Godot-Ballistics/README.md

 Anyone can edit and propose changes to the code.
 Just fork or create a pull request and I will either merge it to main or create a branch specifically for you

+Please make contributions, its hard enough as a solo dev working on this, any and all help will be deeply appreciated!

 # Saveable Trajectory is the latest version of the Ballistic Movement FYI